-The Take Easy Scarf is a relaxing, simple to crochet scarf.
+The Take It Easy Crochet Scarf is a relaxing, simple to crochet scarf.
 It features a chunky lace texture that is made up of the most basic stitches.
+Self striping makes the color changes effortless, but it looks equally beautiful in a solid color too.
 This is a lovely project for whipping up a quick gift, donating to a favorite charity, or treating yourself too!

 Love video tutorials?
 Click here to subscribe to the Fiber Flux YouTube channel for more stitchy fun!